-Funding: City General Fund, HOME and Community Development Block Grant, Housing Authority Reserves

-Quantified Objective: Rehabilitate 500 housing units (150 extremely low income, 150 very low income, 100 low income, and 100 moderate income) annually and provide grants to at least four households with disabilities annually, reducing displacement.
+Funding: City General Fund, HOME and Community Development Block Grant, Housing Authority Reserves Quantified Objective: Rehabilitate 500 housing units (150 extremely low income, 150 very low income, 100 low income, and 100 moderate income) annually and provide grants to at least four households with disabilities annually, reducing displacement.
+Target at least half of these units to be rehabilitated in areas of concentrated poverty, overpayment, and where rehabilitation need is greatest, such as in older neighborhoods and the Downtown/Station area.

-Mobile Home Park Preservation.
+Program H-10:Mobile Home Park Preservation.
 Encourage the preservation of mobile home parks through the Conversion of Mobile Home Parks Ordinance.